|

 Formative & Summative exams

-- Practical for assessment of practical skills
+- Practical exams for assessment of practical skills

 - Research for training the student how to get medical information from library and internet websites and how to organize and present knowledge)